Operation Wandering Soul: Voice recordings

-U.S. engineers spent weeks recording eerie sounds and altered voices, which acted in roles of slain Việt Cộng soldiers.
+U.S. engineers spent weeks recording eerie sounds and altered voices, which acted in roles of slain Viet Cong soldiers.
 The United States brought in South Vietnamese soldiers to record their voices over the tape for authenticity.

-One tape, dubbed 'Ghost Tape Number Ten', included Buddhist funeral music and eerie sounds.
+One tape, dubbed "Ghost Tape Number Ten", included Buddhist funeral music and eerie sounds.
 In addition there were voices of a girl saying "Come home, Daddy!" and voices of men telling them to "Go home" and be "reunited with your loved ones" so that they can avoid the same fate as he did.

 The Americans played these tapes over loudspeakers from helicopters near Viet Cong positions.
 This occurred during the night to prevent the Viet Cong from resting.

 My body is gone.
 I am dead, my family.
 Tragic, how tragic!
 My friends, I come back to let you know that I am dead.
 I am dead.
 I am in hell. … Friends, while you are still alive … go home! … Go home, my friends—before it is too late!

 Results

-The overall success of these ghost tapes was mixed, because in the event that the Việt Cộng soldiers knew it was just a recording, their immediate response would be to fire upon where the sound was coming from, though this in turn revealed their hidden positions within the jungle.
+The overall success of these ghost tapes was mixed, because in the event that the Viet Cong soldiers knew it was just a recording, their immediate response would be to fire upon where the sound was coming from, though this in turn revealed their hidden positions within the jungle.
 The Army Concept Team which had been responsible for Wandering Soul admitted that the Viet Cong "realized what was going on" but still insisted that the operation had been a success, despite presenting no evidence for their claim.
 The United States ultimately stopped Ghost 10 in the early 1970s.
-A similar program was prepared for use in the Congo, with recordings being produced to simulate angry local gods, as a form of population control, to attempt to ensure that the local populations did not leave their villages, however it was never brought into use.
+A similar program was prepared for use in the Congo, with recordings being produced to simulate angry local gods, as a form of population control, to attempt to ensure that the local populations did not leave their villages; however, it was never brought into use.